Valsad

 Valsad (Pronunciation: [ʋalsɑɖ]), anglicised as Bulsar, is a town and municipality in the Valsad district of the Indian state of Gujarat.
 It is the district headquarters of Valsad district.
-Valsad is located north of Vapi and shares border with Maharashtra and the union territories of Daman in the south.
+Valsad is located north of Vapi and shares borders with Maharashtra and the union territories of Daman in the south.
+Valsad is known for its historical Parsi community.

 Etymology

 The name "Valsad" derives from vad-saal, a Gujarati language compound meaning "covered (sal) by banyan trees (vad)" or "where vad (banyan trees) and sal (sal tree) are" (the area was naturally rich in banyan trees).
-During British Era, it was historically known as "Bulsar".
+During the British Era, it was historically known as "Bulsar".